dddrrreee/cs140e-24win/labs/12-i2c+mailboxes/README.md

      Wait until the transfer is done.

-  2. Send the bytes: you'll have to check that there is space.
+  2. Read the bytes: you'll have to check that there is space.

   3. Do the end of a transfer: use status to wait for `DONE` (p32).
 Then check that TA is 0, and there were no errors.